"You know, I've been stuck in these cages watching the mogu a lot, but I'm pretty sure I've never seen a girl mogu. What's with that?

 - The Taresians of Star Trek: Voyager are a One-Gender Race of females that mate with males of other humanoid species to perpetuate themselves by implanting viruses in them that slowly turn them into male Taresians.
 As it turns out, the mating process (one male is given up to three females as his wives) is deadly toward males as they die after mating with their wives.
 Harry Kim was implanted with a virus that made him believe that he was secretly a Taresian, but eventually he and the Voyager crew find out the truth about the Taresians and rescue Kim before he became their next victim.

-- On the new Outer Limits series, one of the episodes involved an all female post-apocalyptic society in which almost all males were wiped off the planet due to a scourge virus.
+- In The Outer Limits (1995) episode "Lithia", one of the episodes involved an all female post-apocalyptic society in which almost all males were wiped off the planet due to a scourge virus.
 They decided to not reintroduce the remaining men into the population because every time they took one out of stasis, it caused conflict in the society because the men pushed limits that the elders were not comfortable with, like building generators or stealing from other towns.
 Sucks to be male.

 - The centaurs in Xena: Warrior Princess are all male.
 They reproduce with human women.